 Not terribly helpful I know, hopefully the remainder of this article that will discuss the pros and cons of each of these decisions can help you make this decision and allow you to purchase the right Timeshare for you!

-This is pretty much the suggestion and mantra of most TUGGERS when someone new asks this question on the forums, in fact here is a very recent thread on this very subject!: Buy to use or trade?
+This is pretty much the suggestion and mantra of most TUGGERS when someone new asks this question on the TUG owner forums.

 The logic behind buying a timeshare in the location you actually want to use, is that no matter what happens, you will always have the ability to vacation at a destination you and your family will enjoy!
 In this situation you never have to worry about finding an exchange you will like, or having to pay additional exchange fees.
 You will always be able to travel to a destination you know you enjoy!

 Obviously the downside to this is that you limit yourself on where you can go other than your home destination and are at the mercy of Exchange availability (both in the large exchange companies like RCI/II, or if your resort has its own internal exchange system).
 This can be seen as both a negative or a positive depending on the level of dedication and interest you have into planning your vacations!
 For many folks its a challenge to find that perfect exchange, for others a hassle!
 It is up to you to decide which best fits you, but it is important to think long term as while timeshares are easy to buy, they are much more difficult to get rid of and the "perfect" timeshare for you might not be the case in 10 or 15 years!

 The most common example of this is buying in Orlando/Disney, as your young family may love going to see Mickey every year now, when they turn into teenagers that will likely wear off as we see happen so often these days!
 At this point you now have a low demand/value week at the location with more timeshares than anywhere else on earth so your trade and resale value will be extremely low!